Politics

 and trusted of political polls.

-- Polling is an
+- Battleground Polling

-annual collaboration between a Republican polling organization, The Tarrance Group, and a Democrat polling organization,
+is an annual collaboration between a Republican polling organization, The Tarrance Group, and a Democrat polling organization,

 Lake Research.